-Michelle worked as a senior media buyer in the advertising industry before she began her legal career.
+Prior to joining FordHarrison, Michelle served as a judicial law clerk for the Honorable Consuelo B. Marshall in the Central District of California and worked as an associate on business and entertainment litigation matters involving contracts, torts, intellectual property, and real estate.
+Before practicing law, and while attending Loyola Law School's evening program, Michelle worked as a senior media buyer in the advertising industry.
 Her significant business experience has proved to be a valuable asset to her practice.
-Having worked on the client side, she understands how to meet and exceed clients' expectations and also provides practical, real-world employment advice.
+Having worked on the client side, she understands how to meet and exceed clients' expectations by providing practical, real-world employment advice.

 - Served as first chair in arbitration and obtained judgment on behalf of a Hospital that upheld termination of a Registered Nurse who committed health and safety violations related to patient care.